Dallas Hand Scraped HardWood Flooring

 The distressing of a floor is done to achieve many of the goals of handscraping by using a machine.
 Generally there is a wire contraption, like a brush, used mechanically on the flooring.
 It will have less of a wavy look on the surface, and more of a worn, “whapped by wires” texture, like the wood is older, perhaps reclaimed.
 Because it’s been done by a machine, you might even see patterns in the indentations.
 Handscraped flooring, whether actually done by hand or not (some aren’t), look, or are designed to look, unique, individual and human done.

-why buy enginerred flooring when we are doing it all for $6.50 ft. installed?
+why buy engineered flooring when we are doing it all for $7.49 ft. completely installed and finished?

 choose from scraped with the grain ( were we scrape the floor with the length of the wood were it shows the natural characteristics of the wood.